lindig/namesort/README.md

 # Namesort

-Namesort is a small command line utility to sort a list of names by their last name.
-This is a typical task when lists of names are maintained for minutes and such where you might not want to use Lastname, Firstname but sill need a way to sort names by last name.
+Namesort is a small command-line utility to sort a list of names by their last name.
+This is a typical task when lists of names are maintained for minutes and such where you might not want to use "Lastname, Firstname" but still need a way to sort names by last name.
 The list of names is read from a file or stdin, sorted, and emitted to stdout:

     $ cat test.txt